 Ontario Disability Support Program (ODSP) Issues

-There are several assets and types of income that are excluded from a person’s list of assets and income for the purposes of determining ODSP eligibility.
-This list includes (but is not limited to): a principal residence, a car, a prepaid funeral, an RDSP (Registered Disability Savings Plan), a person’s interest in a Henson trust or a Disability Expense Trust, compensation for pain and suffering as a result of injury to or the death of a member of the benefit unit, Family Law Act damages, or expenses incurred as a result of injury to or the death of a member of the benefit unit.
+There are several kinds of assets and sources of income that are excluded from a person’s calculation of assets and income for the purposes of determining ODSP eligibility.
+This list includes (but is not limited to): a principal residence, a motor vehicle, a prepaid funeral, a Registered Disability Savings Plan (RDSP), a person’s interest in a Henson trust or a Trust Derived from Inheritance, Family Law Act damages, certain governmental compensation payments, compensation for pain and suffering as a result of injury to or the death of a member of the benefit unit, and expenses incurred as a result of injury to or the death of a member of the benefit unit.

 The specific ODSP rules and their application to each individual case can be confusing and difficult to navigate.
 As a result, there are many circumstances when legal advice regarding ODSP may be required.
 Goddard Gamage LLP has extensive experience in providing such advice, for example, in cases where:

 - A person receiving ODSP is going to receive an inheritance from a deceased person’s estate, and that inheritance was not put in a Henson trust by the deceased person’s will.
 If the recipient has the requisite mental capacity to settle a trust, that person can place up to a maximum of $100,000 in a discretionary trust called a Trust Derived from Inheritance (also known as a Disability Expense Trust) in order to protect his or her ODSP eligibility.
 If the inheritance is greater than $100,000, there may be other exempt assets that the person can convert the funds to in order to maintain ODSP eligibility.